 - Protect their significant character

-- Review all proposed alterations or additions to any structure or landmark that fall within, or adjacent to, a local Historic District
+- Review all proposed alterations or additions to any structure or landmark that fall within a local Historic District

 - Safeguard the archeological or cultural integrity in the best interest of the community

 Review by the HRC is also required for demolition of any designated structure, and for new construction, in a local Historic District.